astra-mt/khonsu/README.md

 Nomenclatura: `movement.ui`, `movement,py`, `MovementView(QtWidgets.QWidget)`, `MovementWidget()`

+`pip install pyuic5-tool`

 ## Project Folders
- - The `res` folder contains the resources used by the interface(images,etc..)
+ - The `res` folder contains the resources used by the interface (images, etc.)
  - The `ui` folder will contain the .ui file obtained with QT Designer

----

 ## Debugging